The Chart for Alibaba Group Holding Limited (BABA) Is Flashing Mixed Signals

 BABA’s Market Performance

-BABA stocks went up by 6.79% for the week, with a monthly drop of -14.54% and a quarterly performance of -21.48%, while its annual performance rate touched -39.72%.
-The volatility ratio for the week stands at 2.76% while the volatility levels for the past 30 days are set at 2.77% for Alibaba Group Holding Limited.
-The simple moving average for the period of the last 20 days is -2.99% for BABA stocks with a simple moving average of -25.37% for the last 200 days.
+BABA stocks went down by -2.27% for the week, with a monthly drop of -13.73% and a quarterly performance of -20.57%, while its annual performance rate touched -37.17%.
+The volatility ratio for the week stands at 2.28% while the volatility levels for the past 30 days are set at 2.93% for Alibaba Group Holding Limited.
+The simple moving average for the period of the last 20 days is -1.47% for BABA stocks with a simple moving average of -25.75% for the last 200 days.

 Analysts’ Opinion of BABA